TigerBSD/TigerBSD/SYSINSTALL.md

 and then *Norway*.

 It will ask if some time zone abbreviation looks reasonable.
-For me at the current time of the year, this is *CEST*.
+For me at the current time of the year, this is *CET*.
 Yes, it looks reasonable.

 Next, *Time & Date*, date part.
 The date is already set correctly